"Right to be forgotten" requests

 FAQs

-In some countries, individuals can request that search engines remove certain URLs that appear in the results for searches of the requester’s name.
-This is commonly referred to as the "right to be forgotten."
-Specific laws in Russia and Europe provide guidelines for determining if a request should be granted for designated individuals.
+• In some countries, individuals can request that search engines remove certain URLs that appear in the results for searches of the requester’s name.
+This is commonly referred to as the "Right to be Forgotten."
+Specific data protection laws regarding the Right to be Forgotten in Russia and Europe (including the UK) provide guidelines for determining if a request should be granted for designated individuals.
 Microsoft provides online forms to easily facilitate the receipt and processing of such requests.

-Yes, when search results are removed, Bing provides users with notice at the bottom of the relevant search results page.
-In the case of content that is filtered upon a search of a person’s name in response to a “right to be forgotten” request, the notice appears via link at the bottom of all search results pages in the applicable market(s).
+• Yes, when search results are removed, Bing provides users with notice at the bottom of the relevant search results page.
+In the case of content that is filtered upon a search of a person’s name in response to a "Right to be Forgotten" request, the notice appears via a link at the bottom of all search results pages in the applicable market(s).

-In Europe, individuals can request that search engines filter results for queries that include the applicant’s name if the results are inadequate, inaccurate, no longer relevant, or excessive.
-In accordance with the European Court of Justice’s ruling and related guidelines, we apply a test seeking to appropriately balance individuals’ rights to privacy with the public’s interest in freedom of expression and of access to information online.
+• In European markets, individuals can request that search engines filter results for queries that include the applicant’s name if the results are inadequate, inaccurate, no longer relevant, or excessive.
+In accordance with relevant data protection laws, we apply balancing tests seeking to appropriately weigh individuals’ rights to privacy with the public’s interest in freedom of expression and of access to information online.
 For more details, please see the Bing Help webpage on submitting privacy-related requests to block results in the EU.

 For Russia, we follow the January 2016 amendments to Russia’s data protection law.
 The Russian law provides enumerated grounds for removal and requires that search results be removed if the applicant provides adequate proof in support of the claim.
 We reject requests that do not meet grounds for removal.
 For more detail, please see the Bing Help webpage on submitting data protection-related requests to block results for residents of the Russian Federation.